The best data tools for startups

 Unfortunately, there are so many tools that the best ones can sometimes be hard to find.
 Where do you start?
 What’s the best data and analytics tool for your startup?
 We’re here to help.
 Read on to learn about some of the best tools available for startups and how they can help you find success in a data-driven world.

 What kinds of tools do startups and new companies need?

 You can’t have every data tool out there.
 Startups and new companies have to carefully consider their resources and budgets and make the best decisions.
 While you certainly need to have a data stack that provides you with the analytics and information you need to make data-driven decisions, you don’t have to spend tons of money on more tools than you need.

 Every startup and business is going to have slightly different needs.
 Data stacks aren’t always a one-size-fits-all solution.
 Some industries will need specialized data tools that are superfluous in other industries.
 Still, there are some good tools to start with if you’re unsure where to begin.
 For this blog, we’ll be providing you with a list of data tools that are almost universally helpful and applicable to the data needs of most startups.M

 8 tools to add to your data stack

 Keep in mind, you should consider your company’s individual needs when adding tools to your data stack, but the following tools are a great place to start looking.
 Here are some of the eight best tools you can add to your data stack:

 Google Analytics is a great tool for measuring, analyzing, and optimizing user acquisition.
 It also helps you measure website engagement.
-Those who have a website or app will find Google Analytics to be an incredibly invaluable tool for website data.
+Those who have a website or app, or are looking to build a web app, will find Google Analytics to be an incredibly invaluable tool for website data.

 Google Analytics gives you in-depth information about the users on your site, where they come from, and other demographics.
 Here are some of the other benefits you’ll get when you use Google Analytics: